 top of page

-A Sydney sea kayak down-winder* off the Sydney coast - with added shark encounter
+A Sydney sea kayak down-winder* off the Sydney coast - with added shark attack

 This article is for anyone with an interest in kayaking/canoeing, and ocean paddling in particular.
 In the sea kayak world, Sydney-based Rob Mercer is renowned.
 His regular Tuesday-night trips take place in just about any conditions, often crossing from recreational to extreme sport.
 His 'down-winders' are also legendary.
 This story is an insight into one of these, through the eyes of a relative novice.